IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

 Hello, world!
 =============

-The BlenderBIM Add-on takes a unique approach to authoring BIM data.
+Bonsai takes a unique approach to authoring BIM data.
 Traditional BIM authoring apps create features that are tailored for a single discipline's paradigm, such as a 3D environment, or a spreadsheet view, and store their data structure in a schema that is unique to their application.
 In order to interoperate with others, there is an export or import process that translates between their bespoke schema to and from open data standards.
 The most famous ISO standard for BIM is IFC.
 After this translation, they then serialise it typically into a format, which may be saved to disk.

-The BlenderBIM Add-on does things differently.
+Bonsai does things differently.

-The BlenderBIM Add-on does not have its own bespoke data structure and does not import or export.
-The BlenderBIM Add-on uses ISO open data standards directly in memory.
+Bonsai does not have its own bespoke data structure and does not import or export.
+Bonsai uses ISO open data standards directly in memory.
 Most commonly, this is IFC data.
-We will place a focus on IFC on this guide, but the reader should be aware that the BlenderBIM Add-on also takes the same approach to dealing with other open data standards, like Brickschema or BCF.
+We will place a focus on IFC on this guide, but the reader should be aware that Bonsai also takes the same approach to dealing with other open data standards, like Brickschema or BCF.
 The same concepts will apply.
 We can call this Native OpenBIM authoring, which is a paradigm shift from traditional BIM which relies on translated IFC data.

 .. image:: images/native-openbim.png